Valley Fair Mall (Utah)

 Valley Fair Mall is a 831,667 sqft single-level regional shopping center located in West Valley City, Utah, United States.
 Anchor stores are All Star Bowling & Entertainment, Hobby Lobby, JCPenney, Megaplex Theatres, Old Navy, Ross Dress For Less, and Ulta Beauty.

 History

 The shopping center was constructed in 1970 on the southwest corner of the I-215 belt route and West 3500 South (Utah State Route 171 in the Salt Lake Valley.
 Valley Fair Mall hosts approximately 120 in-line shops, a 13-bay, 450-seat food court, 15-screen Megaplex movie theater.

 In 2005 Satterfield Helm Management, Inc. of Sandy, Utah purchased the mall and in 2006 announced plans for a renovation of the center.
 A new Costco store opened in 2007 as the first part of a four-phase redevelopment.
 Phase II of the redevelopment was completed in June 2010.

 Macy's, formerly ZCMI and Meier & Frank, closed in 2016 and became All Star Bowling & Entertainment and Hobby Lobby in 2019.

 On January 21, 2020, it was announced that Bed Bath & Beyond would be closing as part of a plan to close 40 stores nationwide.

+On May 8, 2023, a shooting occurred at the mall.
+Police reported that a 25-year-old man suffered a non-life-threatening injury from a gunshot wound to his hip.
+The incident took place in front of a store near 3601 S. 2700 West.
+Three suspects left the mall immediately after the shooting and were arrested at a TRAX station across from the mall.
+Approximately 20 minutes after the shooting, three "juvenile male" suspects were taken into police custody and a handgun was recovered.